BhaskarJoshi-01/C-Shell/READme.md

 ## Command usage and Testing

 Details on most of my commands can be found on man page or you can use `man command_name ` on shell to get the info of the command.
+Testing Commands are present inside the Assets folder.
+Brief overview / possible commands are listed below:

 * cd